dotnet/docs-maui/docs/android/emulator/hardware-acceleration.md

 - The emulator is running a system image created for an **x86-64** or **x86**-based virtual device.

 > [!IMPORTANT]
-> You can't run a VM-accelerated emulator inside another VM, such as a VM hosted by VirtualBox, VMware, or Docker (unless using WSL2).
-You must run the Android emulator [directly on your system hardware](https://developer.android.com/studio/run/emulator-acceleration.html#extensions).
+> A Virtual Machine (VM) accelerated emulator can run inside another VM, including Microsoft Dev Box, provided that nested virtualization is enabled in the VM.

 For information about launching and debugging with the Android emulator, see [Debugging on the Android Emulator](debug-on-emulator.md).